nu-book/cordova-doc/plugins/camera/index.md

 ### Android Quirks

-Android uses intents to launch the camera activity on the device to capture images, and on phones with low memory, the COTG app may be killed.
+- Android uses intents to launch the camera activity on the device to capture images, and on phones with low memory, the COTG app may be killed.
 In this scenario, the image will be lost.

+- `cameraDirection` option may not work, depending which camera app is used.

 ### iOS Quirks